bioscinema/concordance/README.md

-# Using concordance
+# CoMPaSS: A Computational Pipeline for Cross-Platform Concordance Assessment and Navigating Study Design in Microbiome Research]{CoMPaSS: A Computational Pipeline for Cross-Platform Concordance Assessment and Navigating Study Design in Microbiome Research

-*concordance* is a comprehensive package including study design for your microbiome data analysis study, and a concordance measurement method to evaluate the concordance between the same datasets from different sequencing platforms (16S rRNA and shotgun data).
+*CoMPaSS* is a comprehensive package including study design for your microbiome data analysis study, and a concordance measurement method to evaluate the concordance between the same datasets from different sequencing platforms (16S rRNA and shotgun data).

-If you want to design a new study to explore the relationship between microbiome and human disease, *concordance* package provide power calculation methods for specific sample size range and it can help researcher calculate potential cost for different sequencing paltforms with expected power.
+If you want to design a new study to explore the relationship between microbiome and human disease, *CoMPaSS* package provide power calculation methods for specific sample size range and it can help researcher calculate potential cost for different sequencing paltforms with expected power.

 ## Table of Contents